jesyspa/cco-small-projects/fun/design.md

 * The following built-in symbols have been defined: `False`, `True`, `Cons`, `Nil`, `isNil`, `head`, `tail`.

-Note that we have chosen to capitalise `Cons` and `Nil` to remain consistent with Haskell's notation for constructors.
+Note that we have chosen to capitalize `Cons` and `Nil` to remain consistent with Haskell's notation for constructors.

 ## Semantics